 When we simply execute mysqldump, It automatically takes backup of triggers but it will not backup stored procedures by default.

-Following command will take backup of entire database including stored procedures.
-For example your database name is “mydb”.
+The following command will take backup of entire database including stored procedures.
+For example, your database name is “mydb”.

-To take backup of only Stored Procedures and Triggers ( No data and tables ) use following command.
+To take backup of only Stored Procedures and Triggers (Exclude table and data ) use the following command.

-To restore stored procedures in database simply use following command, But make sure you have taken backup properly before restoring it to avoid any data loss.
+To restore stored procedures in the database simply use the following command, But make sure you have taken backup properly before restoring it to avoid any data loss.